On the coupling of Galilean-invariant field theories to curved spacetime: Currents and Ward identities

 \subsection{Ward identities for one-point functions}

 In order to obtain the Ward identities, we require~\eqref{E:defineCurrents} as well as the variations of the $(n_{\mu},\bar{h}^{\mu\nu},\bar{v}^{\mu},A_{\mu})$ under the local symmetries.
 For now, we will take the magnetic moment $g_s$ of Subsection~\ref{S:spin} to vanish, and restore it below in Subsection~\ref{S:gWard}.
-Under an infinitesimal reparameterization, Milne boost, and $U(1)$ gauge transformation $\chi = (\xi^{\mu},\psi_{\mu},\Lambda)$, ~\eqref{E:infinitesimalVars} gives